-As discussed in "Note 7: Income Taxes" in the notes to our unaudited condensed consolidated financial statements in Item 1 in this Quarterly Report on Form 10-Q, we have received Notices of Proposed Adjustments issued by the IRS for tax years 2009 through 2016, as of June 30, 2021.
+As discussed in "Note 6: Income Taxes" in the notes to our unaudited condensed consolidated financial statements in Item 1 in this Quarterly Report on Form 10-Q, we have received Notices of Proposed Adjustments issued by the IRS for tax years 2009 through 2016, as of September 30, 2021.
 These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries, and would result in an increase to our worldwide income tax expense in an estimated range of \$95 million to \$105 million, exclusive of interest expense, at the close of the audit if the IRS prevails.
-We have disputed these proposed adjustments and intend to continue to defend our position.
-Although the ultimate timing for resolution of this is uncertain, any future payments would negatively impact our operating cash flows.
+In addition, we received from HMRC an issue closure notice relating to adjustments for 2012 through 2016 tax years, as of September 30, 2021.
+These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries and would result in an increase to our worldwide income tax expense in an estimated range of \$45 million to \$55 million, exclusive of interest expense, at the close of the audit if HMRC prevails.
+We disagree with the proposed adjustments and we intend to defend our positions through applicable administrative and, if necessary, judicial remedies.
+Although the ultimate timing for resolution of these matters is uncertain, any future payments would negatively impact our operating cash flows.

 The CARES Act, enacted in March 2020, made tax law changes to provide financial relief to companies as a result of the impact to businesses related to COVID-19.
 Key income tax provisions of the CARES Act include changes in NOL carryback and carryforward rules, increase of the net interest expense deduction limit, and immediate write-off of qualified improvement property.
-The CARES Act allowed us to carryback our U.S. federal NOL incurred in 2020, generating an expected tax refund of \$48 million, which is recorded in income taxes receivable on our unaudited condensed consolidated balance sheets as of June 30, 2021 and December 31, 2020.
-This income tax refund is expected to be received during 2021.
+The CARES Act allowed us to carryback our U.S. federal NOL incurred in 2020, generating an expected tax refund of \$48 million, which is recorded in income taxes receivable on both of our unaudited condensed consolidated balance sheets as of September 30, 2021 and December 31, 2020, and is expected to be received during the fourth quarter of 2021.